2013 Speedway Grand Prix of New Zealand

-The 2013 FIM New Zealand Speedway Grand Prix was the first race meeting of the 2013 Speedway Grand Prix season.
+The 2013 FIM New Zealand Speedway Grand Prix was the first round of the 2013 Speedway Grand Prix season.
 It took place on 23 March at the Western Springs Stadium in Auckland, New Zealand.

-The Grand Prix was won by Jarosław Hampel, who beat former champions Tomasz Gollob, Nicki Pedersen and Greg Hancock in the final.
+The Speedway Grand Prix of New Zealand was won by Jarosław Hampel, who beat former champions Tomasz Gollob, Nicki Pedersen and Greg Hancock in the final.
 Although Hampel won the event, Gollob left New Zealand as the championship leader.

 Riders

 The Speedway Grand Prix Commission nominated Jason Bunyan as the event Wild Card, and Sean Mason and Dale Finch as Track Reserves.
 The Draw was made on March 22.